eddsFrik/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
 First JavaScript project from The Odin Project foundations curriculum.

 Through this project I will recreate the famous 'Rock, Paper & Sicssors' game.
-This game will be displayed in browser's console.